oracle/graalpython/docs/user/FAQ.md

 # Frequently Asked Questions

-### Does module/package XYZ work on the GraalVM Python implementation?
+### Does module/package XYZ work on GraalVM's Python implementation?

 It depends, but is currently unlikely.
 The first goal with the GraalVM Python implementation was to show that NumPy and related packages can run using the managed GraalVM LLVM